ChickenKyiv/frontend/README.md

 If you need more details our guidance about how to work with React - please let me know.

+Static data, aka json arrays will provided later, so you don't need to create it by self.

+Homepage basic layout will be provided later.

 ## Important Notes
 Use Sentry Releases to ship better code